microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

    ![Edit MyShuttle Release Definition ](images/editrelease.png)

-1. If you following this lab from Jenkins hands-on-lab, make sure the artifact is pointing to Jenkins.
+1. If you are following this lab from Jenkins hands-on-lab, make sure the artifact is pointing to Jenkins.
 Otherwise, it should be pointing to the **Team Build** artifact as shown below:

    ![Team Build Artifact](images/addartifacts.png)

-1. Select the **Deploy Azure App Service**, select the Azure subscription from the drop down, click **Authorize** and ensure that the app service name is reflected correctly.
+1. Select the **Deploy Azure App Service**, select the Azure subscription from the drop down, click on **Authorize** and ensure that the app service name is reflected correctly.

    {% include note.html content= "We are using the **Deploy Azure App Service** task.
 This task is used to update Azure App Service to deploy Web Apps and WebJobs to Azure.
 The task works on cross platform agents running Windows, Linux or Mac and uses the underlying deployment technologies of Web Deploy and Kudu.
 The task works for ASP.NET, ASP.NET Core 1 and Node.js based web applications.
 Note that this task works with  Azure Resource Manager APIs only." %}